-In February, Dr. Brian Liem and Elliot O’Connor, DPT, from UW Sports Medicine hosted a Whole U Seminar on how to beat the sitting disease (view a video of the seminar here).
+Elliot O’Connor.
+This entry was posted in Staying Healthy and tagged sitting, sitting disease, UW Sports Medicine.
+Bookmark the permalink.
+Dr. Brian Liem and Elliot O’Connor, DPT, from UW Sports Medicine hosted a Whole U Seminar on how to beat the sitting disease (view a video of the seminar here).
 It filled up quickly and the feedback from attendees was so positive that we invited Elliot to write a follow-up article.

-So what, everybody sits, and most of the people you know are totally fine, right?
+So what, everybody sits, and most of the people you know are fine, right?
 A popular slogan right now is that “sitting is the new smoking.”
 This is because sitting doesn’t kill anybody the first time they try it.
 On the contrary, sitting in light to moderate doses is probably one of the healthier things you could do.
 But when it becomes a habit — an overwhelming majority of your day — that is when it becomes dangerous.
-A 2011 study in the American Journal of Preventative Medicinefound prolonged sitting was associated with increased risk of 34 chronic diseases including obesity, diabetes, cancer, and cardiovascular disease.
+A 2011 study in the American Journal of Preventative Medicine found prolonged sitting was associated with an increased risk of 34 chronic diseases including obesity, diabetes, cancer, and cardiovascular disease.
 On a more physical level, prolonged sitting is one of the leading causes of both back and neck pain.
 Those are the two most likely reasons that you will seek out the help of an orthopedist or physical therapist.

 When I bring up these facts to my patients I always get the same response: “But I work out every day after work!”
-Unfortunately, that doesn’t really matter.
+Unfortunately, that doesn’t matter.
 In 2008, The Journal of Medicine & Science in Sports and Exercise termed this phenomenon the “Active Couch Potato,” and found that even those who worked out five days a week still ran the same risks as their counterparts based on how much they sat daily.
-To make that more black and white: You can’t undo eight plus hours of sitting with a workout!
+To make that more black and white: You can’t undo eight-plus hours of sitting with a workout!

 So what do I want you to do about it?
-The obvious answer is stand.
+The obvious answer is to stand.
 I want you to get up and move around during the day.
-Leading experts in the field have suggested between 10 and 20 minutes of standing per hour is enough to counteract the dangers that continuous sitting pose.
+Leading experts in the field have suggested between 10 and 20 minutes of standing per hour is enough to counteract the dangers that continuous sitting poses.
 I want this to be realistic though, so remember it’s OK to be productive during that time.
-Walk around when you’re on the phone, walk over to a colleague’s desk instead of emailing, do some squats while you’re waiting for that report to print, or offer to be the person standing at the white board during the meeting.
+Walk around when you’re on the phone, walk over to a colleague’s desk instead of emailing, do some squats while you’re waiting for that report to print, or offer to be the person standing at the whiteboard during the meeting.

 All these little things add up.
 One of the most interesting studies on this topic came out of the Mayo Clinic.
 It put participants in a calorie-controlled environment where the number of calories they were given was exactly equal to the number they were allowed to burn.
-Then they gave everyone 1,000 extra calories a day, but didn’t let them burn any more than they already were.
+Then they gave everyone 1,000 extra calories a day but didn’t let them burn any more than they already were.
 Most people gained weight, as you would expect, but some didn’t.
 The researchers were initially baffled by this until they started putting their subjects into muscle-activity-recording spandex shorts (really).
-What they found was that those who were not gaining weight were offsetting the calorie intake with micro movements.
+What they found was that those who were not gaining weight were offsetting the calorie intake with micro-movements.
 They were just more fidgety!

 A much more articulate account of this story was in the New York Times and I encourage everyone to go read it.
 If you are more of a visual person, I quite enjoy this video to scare yourself straight about sitting.

+Stand up, start fidgeting, and don’t let yourself catch the sitting disease!
 “The Sitting Disease” with Dr. Brian Liem and Elliot O’Connor DPT.

-Make sure to forward to friends and followers.
+Make sure to forward this to friends and followers!